SAP-archive/teched2021-DAT160/exercises/ex2/README.md

 <br>![](./images/ex2_20.png)<br>
 26. Just to recall what we want to do, our goal is to create a <b> consolidated </b> output containing information originating from all four tables that are part of the Data Flow as of now.
 Hence, as the next step we want to initially apply an `Inner Join` on both the two tables `TECHED2021_DEVICES_WEATHERSTATION_TAXY` (XY refers to your participant number) and `DAILY_WEATHER` as well as on the two tables `DEVICES` and `SERVICES`. <br> For this sake we drag & drop the `Join` Operator from the `Operators` bar to the Data Flow canvas twice<br>
 <br>![](./images/ex2_22.png)<br>
 27. As depicted in step 18, let us connect the respective output ports of the tables with the associated input ports of the Join Operators.
-Next, we click on the first Join Operator and take a look at the details by selecting the `Details` tab <br>
+Next, we click on the first Join Operator called `Join 1` and take a look at the details by selecting the `Details` tab <br>
 <br>![](./images/ex2_24.png)<br>
 28. Let us click the pencil button to proceed to the join details<br>
 <br>![](./images/ex2_25.png)<br>
-29. We do realize that we apply an `Inner Join` condition applied on the column `STATIONS_ID`.
+29. We do realize that we are going to apply an `Inner Join` condition on the column `STATIONS_ID`.
 By selecting the `Details` tab at the upper right of the screen we go back to the original Data Flow screen<br>
 <br>![](./images/ex2_26.png)<br>
 30.